FilippoAdami/events/README.md

 Per vedere la documentazione delle APIs far partire il server con 'npm run server' dalla cartella server e poi andare a 'http://localhost:5000/api-docs/#/'

 ## for professors
-To see the website open a terminal on the root folder and run "npm run view", this will first start a new cmd which will run the express server and another cmd that will run the react client server.
-It will automatically open a new window on the default browser at localhost:3000 with the site running.
+To see the website it is now deployed on render at https://events-tcqp.onrender.com/ .
+(It works but takes about 2 minutes to load the page)